Blog Post

 The effect for end users was immediate and confusing:

-• Apps appeared broken: Streaming platforms, messaging apps, payment gateways, and enterprise tools all rely on domain name resolution to function.
-When DNS failed, these services appeared to be “down” or disconnected—prompting support tickets, user complaints, and internal confusion.
+• Apps appeared broken.
+Streaming platforms, messaging apps, payment gateways, and enterprise tools all rely on domain name resolution to function.
+When DNS failed, these services appeared to be "down" or disconnected, prompting support tickets, user complaints, and internal confusion.

 A visual representation of the Internet Stack

-After all, your customers won’t know it’s Tata or Cloudflare’s fault.
-They’ll blame you.
+Your customers won't know it's Tata or Cloudflare's fault.
+They'll blame you.

 Conclusion